towolf/towolf.github.com/docs/PsychDocumentation/SyncTrouble.markdown

 input, i.e., key presses.
 Therefore we assign "keyboard focus" to our onscreen windows automatically.
-However, if the user clicks into windows other than our window with the mouse, or onto the desktop background, or uses key combos like ALT\+TAB or Windows\+TAB to switch between windows, our window will "lose" the keyboard focus and severe timing and performance problems may occur.
+However, if the user clicks into windows other than our window with the mouse, or onto the desktop background, or uses key combos like ALT+TAB or Windows+TAB to switch between windows, our window will "lose" the keyboard focus and severe timing and performance problems may occur.
 Obviously if any window on the screen is highlighted, this means it \*has stolen\* the keyboard focus from our window.
-This weird keyboard focus problem is an unfortunate design decision \(or rather design flaw\) of the Windows Vista/Win\-7 graphics subsystem.
-There isn't anything we or the graphics cards vendors could do about it, so you'll have to accept it and work\-around it.
-Of course this becomes mostly a problem on dual\-display setups where one display shows the desktop and GUI, so avoid such configurations if you can.
+This weird keyboard focus problem is an unfortunate design decision \(or rather design flaw\) of the Windows Vista/Win-7 graphics subsystem.
+There isn't anything we or the graphics cards vendors could do about it, so you'll have to accept it and work-around it.
+Of course this becomes mostly a problem on dual-display setups where one display shows the desktop and GUI, so avoid such configurations if you can.

 # Further examples:

-On most systems, graphics adapters are only capable of properly timed bufferswaps and proper visual stimulus onset timestamps syncing to retrace if the onscreen window is a full\-screen window.
-Synchronization fails if the onscreen window only covers part of the screen \(i.e., when providing a 'rect' argument to [Screen](/docs/Screen)\('OpenWindow'\) other than the default full\-screen rect\).
+On most systems, graphics adapters are only capable of properly timed bufferswaps and proper visual stimulus onset timestamps syncing to retrace if the onscreen window is a full-screen window.
+Synchronization fails if the onscreen window only covers part of the screen \(i.e., when providing a 'rect' argument to [Screen](/docs/Screen)\('OpenWindow'\) other than the default full-screen rect\).
 Solution is to only use fullscreen windows for stimulus presentation.
-On Windows, Linux and MacOS\-X, some graphics cards
+On Windows, Linux and MacOS-X, some graphics cards
-\(e.g., many \- if not all \- mobile graphics cards built into Laptops\) are only capable of synchronizing to the retrace of one display.
+\(e.g., many - if not all - mobile graphics cards built into Laptops\) are only capable of synchronizing to the retrace of one display.
 On a single display setup, this will simply work.
 On a dual display setup, e.g., Laptop connected to external video beamer or CRT, the driver/hardware can